niroshakannan17/hooks/README.md

 ngdocheck: it mainly used to check any changes happen in a array or object simiple check non primative datatype this ngdocheck can call all keybord event and submit

+ngondestroy : is called only when the components is killed